 Due to code reusability, cross-platform applications require less code, and when it comes to coding, less code is more.
-Time saved is because you do not have to write as much code.
-Additionally, with fewer lines of code, there are fewer places for bugs to emerge, resulting in less time spent testing and maintaining your code.
+Time is saved because you do not have to write as much code.
+Additionally, with fewer lines of code, there's less room for bugs to emerge, resulting in less time spent testing and maintaining your code.

 3. Effective resource management

 Building separate applications is expensive.
 Having a single codebase helps you effectively manage your resources.
 Both your Android and your iOS development teams can learn how to write and use shared code.